takram-design-engineering/three-geospatial/packages/clouds/README.md

 - **High**: The baseline settings
 - **Ultra**: Increases the resolution of BSM

-If “Low” quality preset still does not meet your performance goal, then consider using skybox instead, which might offer better visual quality unless you specifically need volumetric clouds.
+If “Low” quality preset still does not meet your performance goal, then I recommend considering a skybox instead, which might offer better visual quality unless you specifically need volumetric clouds.

 Below are my measurements as of version 0.0.1 on the [Tokyo scene](https://takram-design-engineering.github.io/three-geospatial/?path=/story/clouds-photorealistic-tiles--tokyo).
 Note that they are relatively new devices as of this writing.